 Lundin and NAMI-IL's staff, who shared his enthusiasm about the idea, set about organizing the show, and he contacted friends and colleagues whom he thought might have mental illnesses to bring them on board.
 He contacted Trish Evers, a professional artist with a studio only a few doors down from where he lived at the time.
 He then met Irene O'Neill who worked at Lucent Technologies.
 She told him she had bi-polar disorder and co-owned an art gallery.
 He asked her to be his co-director, which she enthusiastically still is.
 With skilled help from the artistic community, including Ben Beyerlein, Anton Witek, William Alexander, Chet Witek, O'Neill, and Evers, the show went on.

 The Awakenings Art Show debuted at the 1997 annual convention of NAMI-IL in Lisle, Illinois, a western suburb of Chicago.
-The first show attracted over forty exhibitors.
+The first show attracted nearly fifty exhibitors.
 That number increased to seventy by 1998.
 Awakenings has since exhibited at seven NAMI-IL Conferences and one NAMI-National Conference.
 NAMI-IL recently invited us to exhibit at the 2009 NAMI-IL Conference, which was in the Lisle/Naperville Hilton on October 16 - 18, 2009.

 In 1998, a Chicago gallery hosting The Awakenings Art Show misprinted the Art Show's name as "The Awakenings Project" in its promotional literature, and the name stuck.

 The Awakenings Project is a U.S. registered 501(c)(3) tax-deductible nonprofit charity.